mllrjo/jmCapFrontend/README.md

 Logging them at the earliest possible moment, designating them as "speculative" or "inferred" if necessary, could enable assessment of market impact.

+Who could have anticipated the need for such an App before January 21, 2025?

 ## Table of Contents
 * [Technologies Used](#technologiesused)
 * [Features](#features)